NetworkStudy/Study-Guide/README.md

 **Broadcast Address:** The IP address 255.255.255.255.
 Packets sent to this destination are forwarded to all hosts on the same subnet.

+**Obtaining a block of addresses:** An orginization contacts its ISP to obtain the block of addresses.
+The ISP provides the addresses from a larger block of addresses allocated to it.
+The ISPs obtain their address block from the *Internet Corporation for Assigned Names and Numbers (ICANN)*.
+ICANN also manages the root DNS servers, assigns domain names, and settle domain name disputes.